parsegon/math-css/README.md

 </div>
 ```

 Free to Use, MIT License, Open Source.
+Want to add something?
+Feel free to fork or email me at mathexl@gmail.com.